amanzi/amanzi/test_suites/verification/flow/saturated/transient/theis_isotropic_1d/amanzi_theis_isotropic_1d.rst

 .. _Theis:

-Transient One-Dimensional Confined Flow to a Pumping Well (Theis)
+Transient Two-Dimensional Confined Flow to a Pumping Well (Theis)
 =================================================================

 Capabilities Tested
 ------------------

+This transient two-dimensional (radial) flow problem tests the Amanzi flow process kernel.
+Capabilities tested include,

+  * two-dimensional radial flow to a point source
+  * horizontal flow in an isotropic medium

+For details on this test, see :ref:`about_theis`.

 Background
 ----------

-Theis (1935) developed an analytical solution for transient (non steady state) drawdown for a fully penetrating well by imposing the boundary conditions: :math:`h = h_0` for :math:`t = 0` and :math:`h \Rightarrow h_0` as :math:`r \Rightarrow \infty`.
+Theis (1935) developed an analytical solution for transient (non- steady state) drawdown for a fully penetrating well by imposing the boundary conditions: :math:`h = h_0` for :math:`t = 0` and :math:`h \Rightarrow h_0` as :math:`r \Rightarrow \infty`.
 The equation